JuanCamacho1913/JuanCamacho1913/README.md

 ### 👨🏻‍💻 &nbsp;About Me

+👨‍💻 &nbsp;Java Backend Developer.\
 👨‍💻 &nbsp;I am Currently Working on personal projects as a Backend Developer.\
 💡 &nbsp;I like to explore new technologies and develop software solutions.\
-🎓 &nbsp;I'm currently studying Computer Science and Information Technology at New Horizon College of Engineering.\
+🎓 &nbsp;Successfully completed the bootcamp at the Argentinian academy Egg.live.\
 ✍️ &nbsp;In my free time, I work in shoe design.\
-✉️ &nbsp;You can shoot me an email at jecb1913@gmail.com.\
+✉️ &nbsp;You can shoot me an email at jecb1913@gmail.com

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>